 I am a firm believer in organized classrooms.
 Organized classrooms lead to a clearer headspace for teachers and less visual stimulation (umm… distraction!) for those kiddos.
-Here are six ways to simplify classroom organization and establish balance in your classroom!
+Here are six ways to simplify classroom organization and establish balance in your classroom and stay organized as a teacher!

 6 Ways to Simplify Classroom Organization